IR-WS-TeamProject/LatentSemanticIndexing/README.md

 ## General Information

 Used Technologies:
-- Python and the Natural Language ToolKit (nltk) for Pyton
+- Python and the Natural Language ToolKit (NLTK) for Pyton
 - Webpage as UI build with Angular
+- We recommend using Anaconda as package manager and runtime (https://www.continuum.io/downloads)

 ## Usage